Alcohol

 NIAAA.
 Understanding Alcohol's Effects on the Body.
 Retrieved from https://www.niaaa.nih.gov/alcohols-effects-health/alcohols-effects-bodyon 2024, July 12.

-Research & Statistics
+Research & Data

-- Alcohol and Public Health, Data & Surveillance - CDC
+- Alcohol and Public Health: Data & Surveillance (CDC)

 Includes data on excessive drinking, and links to CDC-sponsored surveys:

-- Alcohol Research Group - National Alcohol Research Center
+- Alcohol Research Group: National Alcohol Research Center

 - Alcohol Research: Current Reviews

-Alcohol Research: Current Reviews (ARCR) is an open-access, peer-reviewed journal published by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) at the National Institutes of Health.
+An open-access, peer-reviewed journal published by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) at the National Institutes of Health.
 As of 2020, ARCR has published articles on a continuous, rolling basis, comprising one virtual issue per yearly volume.

 - Alcohol, Other Drugs, and Health: Current Evidence